A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 Though only waist height, I peeled a few metres off the road and found a clearing in between the plants.

-I was looking forward to the full display across the vast black horizon but never saw it, as I fell asleep almost immediately.
+I was looking forward to the full display of stars and the milky way across the vast black horizon but never saw it, as I fell asleep almost immediately.

 San Juan was only 15 kilometres down the road, but it took me several more hours of pushing and dragging my bike along the sand and gravel tracks.

 I was now on a main motorway out of Bolivia to the Chile border, but if it wasn’t for the road signs I would not know.

 The town appeared eventually and I decided to have a rest day.
 A cheap hostel was surprised to be receiving a guest at 9 am and they didn't quite know what to do with me.

 I took a shower and asked about a café or restaurant.
 The hostel only offered dinner but not till 7 pm